solana-foundation/developer-content/content/cookbook/tokens/create-mint-account.md

 ---
-title: How to create a new Token
+title: How to Create a Token
 sidebarSortOrder: 2
 description:
-  "Learn how to create new tokens on Solana by setting up mint accounts."
+  "Learn how to create tokens on Solana."
 ---

 Creating tokens is done by creating what is called a "mint account".
 This mint